 In the morning, Papa was not back.
 Mama had to stand in long lines at the Central Office for Jewish Emigration and the Bureau of Jewish Affairs, but nobody could answer her questions.

-After three days we got an official letter from the German police stating that Papa had been arrested and was now a political prisoner for crimes against the state.
+After three days we got an official letter from the German police stating that Papa had been arrested and sent to Terezín as a political prisoner for crimes against the state.

 I couldn’t believe it.
 My Papa wouldn’t commit a crime.
 A dark feeling crept over me.
 Mama drew me up onto her knee.
 She pulled Lenka in with the other arm.